Scaled Professional Scrum with Nexus Training

 - Practices to help teams efficiently build an integrated software product

 All participants completing the Scaled Professional Scrum course will receive a password to attempt the Scaled Professional Scrum (SPS) assessment.
-If you attempt the SPS assessment within 14 days of receiving their free password and do not score at least 85%, you will be granted a 2nd attempt at no additional cost.
+SPS class participants who attempt the SPS assessment within 14 days of receiving their free password and do not score at least 85% will be granted a 2nd attempt at no additional cost..
 The industry-recognized SPS certification requires a minimum passing score of 85% and involves understanding of the Nexus Framework, knowledge from the course and of Scrum.

 PMI PDU Credits